 Iceland is known for its vast open spaces and unique landscapes.
 The majority of the activities are centered around nature.
 Whether hunting the Northern Lights or exploring the 10th waterfall of the day, travelers will likely be spending most of their vacation outside in nature.
 This gives them a unique opportunity to protect themselves by keeping a safe distance from other people.

-The vaccine provides some peace of mind as the first doses were given at the end of 2020.
-4,917 people received the vaccine in December.
-On January 12th, 2021, another 1,200 doses of the COVID-19 vaccine arrived.
-With such a small population, authorities are optimistic about how quickly the majority can be vaccinated, and herd immunity could be achieved by the middle of 2021.
+29,686 people have been fully vaccinated as of April 19, 2021.
+With such a small population, authorities are optimistic about how quickly the majority can be vaccinated, and herd immunity could be achieved in the summer of 2021.

-As of January 20th, 2021, the Icelandic border is still open to visitors from approved countries.
+As of April 19, 2021, the Icelandic border is open to visitors from approved countries.
 Travelers are required to undergo 2 COVID-19 tests, with a 5-day quarantine between or provide a certificate proving you are either fully vaccinated against COVID-19 or have previously contracted and recovered from COVID-19.

 Icelandic borders will be open to anyone who can provide certificates showing proof of vaccination or proof of COVID-19 antibodies.
 Travelers must register with Icelandic authorities by filling out a pre-registration form before arrival, indicating their arrival and departure dates.
 You can find more information on restrictions on traveling to Iceland on the police forces website.

 Option 2: Provide the Icelandic health authorities with a certificate from the EEA/EFTA proving that you have previously contracted COVID-19 with a confirmed antibody test

-Both a certificate showing positive PCR-test results for SARS-CoV-2/COVID-19 that is older than 14 days and a certificate showing the presence of antibodies against SARS-CoV-2/COVID-19 measured by ELISA serologic assay is accepted.
+A certificate showing a positive PCR-test for SARS-CoV-2/COVID-19 that is older than 14 days or showing the presence of antibodies against SARS-CoV-2/COVID-19 measured by ELISA serologic assay is accepted.
 A rapid diagnostic test will not be accepted.
 The Directorate of Health has the specific requirements of the certificate listed on their website.

 Border control will review the certificate and contact a representative of the Chief Epidemiologist (health care worker) as needed.
-If the certificate is deemed invalid, the traveler must choose the 14-day quarantine or taking 2 COVID-19 tests with the 5-day quarantine in between and provide a certificate of negative PCR testing.
+If the certificate is deemed invalid, the traveler will have to take 2 COVID-19 tests with the 5-day quarantine in between and provide a certificate of negative PCR testing.

-On January 15th, 2021 the health minister issued a regulation requiring almost everyone to take a COVID-19 test upon entry and another one after a 5-day quarantine.
+Almost every traveler must take a COVID-19 test upon entry and another after a 5-day quarantine.
 Any travelers with a preexisting medical condition can choose a 14-day quarantine instead of testing.

-As of January 13th, children born in 2005 or later must go into quarantine with their parents or guardians when they arrive in Iceland.
-It is important to note that children born in 2005 or later do not have to be tested for COVID-19 when they arrive in Iceland.
+Children born in 2005 or later must go into quarantine with their parents or guardians when they arrive in Iceland.

 Many different hotels and guesthouses have made changes to ensure a safe quarantine.
 If you have already booked accommodations, please reach out to them to make sure they accept quarantined travelers' responsibility.
 If you are looking for a place to quarantine, you can find the list of businesses here.